semartinez147/choppit/docs/README.md

 - Turn Unit selection on the Editing Screen into a drop-down displaying the Enum values.

 - Changing font through Settings *(readability from a few feet away is a basic feature)*
+    - Text formatting in general needs some work, particularly font sizes.
     - Typeface and size
     - Possibly vertical and horizontal spacing
 	- I would like to add the [Open Dyslexic](http://www.opendyslexic.org) font to increase accessibility.